Anisotropic function estimation using multi-bandwidth Gaussian processes: Auxiliary results

+In this section, we present a number of auxiliary results that are crucially used to prove the main results.

-\section{Properties of the multi-bandwidth Gaussian process}
+\subsection{Properties of the multi-bandwidth Gaussian process}

-We now summarize some properties of the RKHS of the scaled process $W^{\bfa}$ for a fixed vector of scales $\bfa$, which shall be crucially used to prove our main theorems.
-The first five lemmas generalize the results in section 4 of \citet{van2009adaptive} from a single scaling to a vector of scales.
-A key idea in \cite{van2009adaptive} to construct the sieves $B_n$ was to exploit a containment relation among the unit balls of the RKHS with different amounts of scaling.
-Such a result sufficed in the single rescaling framework exploiting the ordering in elements of $\mathbb{R}_+$.
-However, the result can only be generalized with respect to the partial order on $\mathbb{R}_+^d$ which is not sufficient for our purpose.
-We develop a technique to circumvent this curse of dimensionality by precisely calculating the metric entropy of a collection of unit RKHS balls.
+We first summarize some properties of the RKHS of the scaled process $W^{\bfaa}$ for a fixed vector of scales~$\mathbf{a}$.
+Lemmas~\ref{lemrkhschar}--\ref{lemscaledentropy} generalize the results in Section~4 of \citet{van2009adaptive} from a single scaling to a vector of scales; we briefly sketch the proofs emphasizing the places we differ substantially from \citet{van2009adaptive}.